ArtifexSoftware/ghostpdl/tiff/doc/tools/tiff2rgba.rst

   Drop the alpha component from the output file, producing a pure RGB file.
   Currently this does not work if the :option:`-b` flag is also in effect.

+.. option:: -B

+  Use this value as the background when doing alpha compositing (dropping the alpha component).

 .. option:: -M size

   Set maximum memory allocation size (in MiB).
 The default is 256MiB.